 $5,000 per year for up to four years

-- have been actively involved in the PATHE program throughout high school, including attending opportunities provided by the program
+- Be an active participant in the PATHE program throughout high school, including attending opportunities provided by the program

 PATHE strives to develop aspirations towards further education & training in Pacific communities.